nemesgyadam/LangFuse-Swagger/ReadMe.md

 ## 🛠️ Setup

 1. **API Key Management**:
-   - Store your OpenAI API key as an environment variable or set it up directly in `docker-compose`.
+   - Store your OpenRouter API key as an environment variable or set it up directly in `docker-compose`.
    - If an API key (`API_KEY`) is provided in the request, it will be used for the LLM call.

 2. **Langfuse Project Setup**: